-The District has entered into Facilities Acquisition Agreements with the developers of public improvements within its services area, including (i) Pancratia Hall Partners LLC (PH Partners) (dated October 1, 2020); and THB Loretto Land LLC (THB) (dated October 5, 2021).
-Pursuant to the Facilities Acquisition Agreements, PH Partners and THB, respectively, agree to design, construct, and complete certain District Improvements (defined therein) in full conformance with the design standards and specifications established and in use by the District as well as plans approved by the City, and the District is required to acquire any District Improvements constructed in conformance with the agreements and to reimburse the Developer for the verified costs of such District Improvements.
+The District has entered into Facilities Acquisition Agreements with the developers of public improvements within its service area, including Pancratia Hall Partners LLC (PH Partners) (dated October 1, 2020), GPAI Loretto, LLC (GPAI) (dated October 21, 2021), THB Loretto Land LLC (THB) (dated October 5, 2021, amended and restated April 12, 2023), MHMP 20 Loretto LLLP (MHMP) (dated March 16, 2023), and TRG Loretto Owner LLC (TRG) (dated September 20, 2023).
+Pursuant to the Facilities Acquisition Agreements, PH Partners, GPAI, THB, MHMP, and TRG, respectively, agree to design, construct, and complete certain District Improvements (defined therein) in full conformance with the design standards and specifications established and in use by the District as well as plans approved by the City, and the District is required to acquire any District Improvements constructed in conformance with the agreements and to reimburse the Developer for the verified costs of such District improvements.

-As of December 31, 2022, outstanding advances under this Facilities Acquisition Agreement with PH Partners totaled \$-0-, and the outstanding advances under the Facilities Acquisition Agreement with THB totaled \$-0-.
+As of December 31, 2023, outstanding advances under the Facilities Acquisition Agreements totaled \$-0-.